Skip to content

 See it in action

-Four reproducible demo repositories ship with committed .kaddo/ and architecture/ artifacts — open one and inspect exactly what Kaddo produces.
+Four reproducible demo repositories ship with committed .kaddo/ and knowledge/ artifacts — open one and inspect exactly what Kaddo produces.
 Each includes a prompt-flow.md with a Mermaid diagram, the CLI↔LLM split and copy/paste prompt handoffs for its scenario.

 Task Pilot